maritimeconnectivity/g1128-msr-service-specification/service-specification.md

     the operation description taken from the UML modelling tool.
 -->

-It has been mentioned previously, that additional documents describing a service Instance could be required, resulting in a service Instance being associated with more than one documents.
-The main purpose of the interface's
+Each service Instance, registered with an MSR, can only have at most one LedgerRequest entry associated with it.
+Therefore, if something goes wrong, it might be required to delete this entry in order to create a new one.
+The
-***deleteDoc*** operation is to allow the service provider to remove documents already uploaded for a registered service Instance.
-It is implemented following the REST methodology and receives as an input the ID of the Doc object to be deleted.
+***deleteLedgerRequest*** provides this functionality and is mainly used by administrator users to correct this kind of issues.
+It is implemented following the REST methodology and receives as an input the ID of the LedgerRequest object to be deleted.
 The MSR will respond with the outcome of the deletion operation, whether successful or not.

 #### Operation Functionality